 The inflammation is due to overgrowth of the microorganisms, particularly yeast, normally found on the glans.
 If you are uncircumcised, the warm moist environment under the foreskin provides ideal conditions for the growth of yeast.
 It is not as common in men and boys who have been circumcised.

-Balanitis can also be caused by allergies, scabies and nappy rash.
+Balanitis can also be caused by allergies, psoriasis, eczema, scabies, nappy rash, and some medications.

 It’s not sexually transmitted.
 Men can’t get it from their partners.

-You can usually clear up balanitis by looking after your penis well.
+If you have balanitis, you can usually clear it up by looking after your penis well.

 You should avoid soap, hot water and vigorous rubbing, which can make the inflammation worse.
 Your pharmacist will be able to recommend soap-free products.